idaholab/virtual_test_bed/doc/content/htgr/htr-pm/htr-pm_model.md

   []
 ```

 In this example, temperature is transferred from the primary loop model (`SubApp`) to the 2-D model (`MainApp`), hence, the `direction` is set to `from_multiapp` with the `multi_app` being the primary loop model. `source_variable` is used to set the variable in the `SubApp` that is to be transferred to the `MainApp`.
 On the other hand, `variable` is the name of the variable in the `MainApp` to receive the transferred value.
-Since the transfer mechanism is based on the positions of the models, there is a possibility that the wrong field data maybe transferred.
+Since the transfer mechanism is based on the positions of the models, there is a possibility that the wrong field data may be transferred.
 To avoid that, the `from_blocks` and `to_blocks` options are set to make sure that the data transfer only involves the correct blocks.

 ### UserObjects